remy/remysharp.com/public/blog/how-i-reduced-cpu-load-from-95-to-20.md

 ### Clues

 Heading straight for the transaction profiler, I started watching the operations.
-The tranactions refer to routes being hit, as since there's so much varied traffic, it doesn't really give any clues as to what's slow (unless there's a specific bin causing the problem).
+The transactions refer to routes being hit, as since there's so much varied traffic, it doesn't really give any clues as to what's slow (unless there's a specific bin causing the problem).
 But there it was, clear as day:

 ![Nodetime transaction operations](/images/nodetime-transactions.png)